-Since its formation four years ago as a Formula 4 championship, the BRDC British Formula 3 Championship has forged a reputation as the UK’s leading single-seater championship, with consistently strong grids and an emphasis on equality and affordability.
-BRDC F3 has also attracted a significant number of highly talented drivers, and past champions, George Russell and Will Palmer, as well as 2016 competitor Lando Norris, have all received the McLaren Autosport BRDC Award, the world’s most prestigious prize for young aspiring F1 drivers.
+Since its formation eight years ago as a Formula 4 championship, the BRDC British Formula 3 Championship has forged a reputation as the UK’s leading single-seater championship, with consistently strong grids and an emphasis on equality and affordability.
+As a result, the championship has attracted a significant number of highly talented drivers, and past champions George Russell and Will Palmer, plus Lando Norris, Tom Gamble and most recently Johnathan Hoggard, have all won the newly-titled Aston Martin Autosport BRDC Award, the world’s most prestigious prize for young aspiring F1 drivers.

-The British Racing Drivers’ Club will continue to lend its support and play an active role in the championship, which will run alongside British GT again in 2017, which continues the traditional F3/GT package that ran successfully on UK circuits for so many years.
+The British Racing Drivers’ Club continues to lend its support and plays an active role in the championship, which will run alongside British GT again in 2021, continuing the traditional F3/GT package that ran successfully on UK circuits for so many years.

-For all media enquiries contact Adam McDaid, BRDC British Formula 3 Championship Press Officer:
+For all enquiries please contact Carly Latcham, BRDC British Formula 3 Championship Coordinator: